Realising the Centre: 1978 onwards

 The Centre also contributed to the Lifestyle column in The Daily Advertiser which published articles on controversial topics such as women's rights, health, issues and sexuality.

-The Centre’s contributions to The Daily Advertiser was unceremoniously ended after an article about the use of condoms incited a rush of phone calls to the editor with complaints along the lines of,
+The Centre’s contributions to The Daily Advertiser were unceremoniously ended after an article about the use of condoms incited a rush of phone calls to the editor with complaints along the lines of,

 "if you allow young people to read about this sort of thing you will encourage them to go out and have sex willy-nilly!"